-K. A. Laity is the author of the novels White Rabbit, Knight of the White Hart, A Cut-Throat Business, Lush Situation, Owl Stretching, Pelzmantel, The Mangrove Legacy, Chastity Flame and the collections Unquiet Dreams and Dream Book, as well as editor of Respectable Horror, Weird Noir, Noir Carnival and Drag Noir, writer of other stories, plays and essays.
-Her stories tend to slip across genres and categories, but all display intelligence and humour.
+K. A. Laity is the author of the novels White Rabbit, Knight of the White Hart, A Cut-Throat Business, Lush Situation, Owl Stretching, Pelzmantel, The Mangrove Legacy, Chastity Flame and the collections Unquiet Dreams and Dream Book, as well as editor of My Wandering Uterus, How to Be Dull, Respectable Horror, Weird Noir, Noir Carnival and Drag Noir, writer of other stories, plays and essays.
+Her stories slip across genres and categories, but all display intelligence and humour.
 Myths and fairy tales influence much of her writing.
 The short stories in Dreambook [originally Unikirja] found their inspiration from The Kalevala, Kanteletar, and other Finnish myths and legends: the stories won the 2005 Eureka Short Story Fellowship and a 2006 Finlandia Foundation grant.
-She also writes historical fiction as Kit Marlowe and crime as Graham Wynd.
-Her bibliography includes short stories, humor, plays and essays, both scholarly and popular.
+She also writes historical fiction as Kit Marlowe, crime as Graham Wynd and humour as Basil Morley.
+Her bibliography includes short stories, humour, plays and essays, both scholarly and popular.

 A tenured professor, Dr. Laity teaches medieval literature, film, gender studies, digital humanities and popular culture; she is also the director of the Digital Humanities Initiative.
 As a 2011-2012 Fulbright Fellow in Galway, Ireland she worked in digital humanities at NUIG.
 She divides her time between Hudson, New York and Dundee, Scotland.